ddeel/fishem/README.md

   shutdown by creating an output mockup.

-- Basic handling of the allowed GET, PUT, POST, and DELETE operations for all the Collection objects and Singleton objects defined by Redfish/Swordfish schema.
+- Basic handling of the allowed GET, PUT, POST, and DELETE operations for all the URI-accessible Collection objects and Singleton objects defined by Redfish/Swordfish schema.

-- Handling of URIs with and without trailing slashes.
+- Handling of URIs with and without trailing slashes for RESTful API operations.

 - Routing of RESTful API operation requests to individual API code modules using URIs from Redfish/Swordfish schema.